 Goals related to gender equality and diversity policy are an integral part of Freie Universität Berlin’s conception of itself as a modern, cosmopolitan university.
-These goals include, in particular, ensuring that women and men have equal rights to participate in academic life, fostering internationally visible gender and diversity studies and integrating those disciplines into teaching activities at the university, and striving to establish family-friendly overall conditions for employees, faculty members, and students, and increasing awareness of gender and diversity in the university.
+These goals include, in particular, ensuring that women and men have equal rights to participate in academic life, fostering internationally visible gender studies and integrating those disciplines into teaching activities at the university, striving to establish family-friendly overall conditions for employees, faculty members, and students, and increasing awareness of gender and diversity in the university.

 to foster an organizational culture distinguished by gender awareness and gender competence,